Conestoga Valley High School: Recent developments

 In 2002, Conestoga Valley School District and the East Lampeter Township Police Department agreed to implement the School Resource Officer Program by placing a police officer in the high school.
 Officer Preston Gentzler became the school's first SRO and worked for three years until Officer Randy Shrom took over in 2005.
 From there, he served until 2010 when Officer Matthew Hess took over.
 Officer John Werner is the school's current SRO.

 The high school building was renovated in 2006 and 2012.
 In 2006, specialized classrooms were created for art, business, and computer technology as well as the addition of two technology-enhanced Large Group Instruction rooms.
 In 2012, renovations were made to the school's roof at a cost of $370,000, and to the main entrance to make it more energy-efficient, at a cost of $17,000.
 The school expanded its wireless network to cover all of the building.

 In 2012, a new electronic sign was installed to replace the old standard sign which had been in use since the building was erected.
 The sign cost $15,000 and was funded by a number of disbanding clubs which agreed to donate money as well as donations by the classes of 2003, 2005, 2006, 2007 and 2011.
 The school also launched a campaign in 2012 to renovate its stadium complex.
-Termed "Sound Mind, Sound Body, Sound Future", this capital campaign focuses on promoting physical activity through sports, a $3.4 million upgrade of its sports complex, and establish ingdurable athletic facilities that will last well into the future.
+Termed "Sound Mind, Sound Body, Sound Future", this capital campaign focuses on promoting physical activity through sports, a $3.4 million upgrade of its sports complex, and establishing durable athletic facilities that will last well into the future.
 The field will be replaced with artificial turf, the grandstand and concession stands will be expanded, the bleachers will be replaced with new ones that conform to the current safety codes, and the press box will be replaced.
 As of November 2012, more than $75,000 had been raised for the capital campaign, including a contribution of $10,000 donation by the Kysilka Family in memory of Karin Kincaid, class of 1991.
 The stadium campaign was completed and dedicated before the Homecoming football game in 2014.